cherrisimo/oekolopoly-rl/README.md

 tensorboard --logdir tensorboard-log
 ```

-## Overview of commands and folders:
+## Overview of commands and folders

 Following table lists folders which are accessed per default by the respective command and which file is being invoked/altered as a result.